kanety/respond_for_helper/README.md

 Format processors should be extended by `RespondForHelper::Formats::Base`.

-you can also set your own flash message generators:
+You can also set your own flash message generators:

 ```ruby
 RespondForHelper.configure do |config|